stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 Required:

-- `enabled` (Boolean) Flag to enable/disable Argus extensions.

-Optional:

 - `argus_instance_id` (String) Argus instance ID to choose which Argus instance is used.
 Required when enabled is set to `true`.
+- `enabled` (Boolean) Flag to enable/disable Argus extensions.

 <a id="nestedatt--extensions--dns"></a>
 ### Nested Schema for `extensions.dns`

-Read-Only:
+Required:

 - `enabled` (Boolean) Flag to enable/disable DNS extensions

+Optional:

 - `zones` (List of String) Specify a list of domain filters for externalDNS (e.g., `foo.runs.onstackit.cloud`)